-Bill Maher under fire for using N-word during HBO broadcast
+Bill Maher, under fire for using N-word during HBO broadcast, apologizes

 “No, it’s a joke,” Mr. Maher said moments later before moving the segment along.

-Network officials apparently disagree.
+Network officials apparently disagreed.

 “Bill Maher’s comment last night was completely inexcusable and tasteless” HBO’s executive vice president of corporate communications, Quentin Schaffer, said in a statement Saturday.
 “We are removing his deeply offensive comment from any subsequent airings of the show.”